Synergistic Small Worlds that Drive Technological Sophistication: Methods

 \subsubsection{Preprocessing input-output data}

 Using the Eora26 input-output tables, we construct time series for the total output of each industry (in a specific country), as well as for the total inflow (combining both domestic and foreign) of each of its inputs.
-Formally, let $T_{i(c'),j(c)}$ denote a transaction where industry $i$ in country $c'$ sells a total value $T$ to industry $j$ in country $c$ (in USD basic prices).
-Then, the total input inflow from industry $i$ to $j$ is
+Formally, let $T_{i,j}^{c',c}$ denote the total transaction value from industry $i$ in country $c'$ to industry $j$ in country $c$ (in USD basic prices).
+Then, the total input inflow from industry $i$ to $j$ for country $c$ is,

 Similarly, the total output ($Y_j$) of industry $j$ in country $c$ can be defined as